Simple Gets Complicated

 But, while most of us won’t be free of tax headaches for the foreseeable future, there is at least a chance that this too shall pass.
 By necessity, as outgrowths of the law continue to materialize, the new tax code will have to be tweaked and honed.
 Moving forward, there is a reason to hope the Ways and Means Committee’s Tax Writing Group will come up with something to help.
 That wait continues.

 Our best advice, for now, is don’t get out over your skis thinking a windfall is headed your way.
 In all likelihood, it isn’t.
 Keep paying your same estimated taxes as last year and to invest in your infrastructure and your employees.
 Those pie-in-the-sky growth dreams that sprung from last year’s hyperbolic tax talk, may have to wait until the law is fixed.
-Until then, touch base with your advisors, and keep doing what you’ve been doing.
+Until then, touch base with your Tax Attorney Brentwood, and keep doing what you’ve been doing.